mkkoshkina/RAdar/README.md

 - **Not for medical diagnosis**: Results are for research and educational purposes only
 - **Consult healthcare providers**: Always discuss genetic risk with qualified medical professionals
 - **Population specificity**: Risk scores may vary by ancestry and population
-- **Privacy**: Your genetic data is processed locally and not stored permanently
+- **Privacy**: Your genetic data is processed locally and not stored permanently.
+Security is ensured through a JWT token given to each user upon session initialization.

 ## 🆘 Support